Jay Fiedler - Needs to prove his shoulder is healthy but would be a solid No. 2 option for a team.

 Lamont Hall - Known for his blocking only.

-Ron Stone - He's clearly not the player he once was but, at worst, he could provide solid veteran depth for team.
+Ron Stone - It's kind of surprising that he's still available.
+He's clearly not the player he once was but, at worst, he could provide solid veteran depth for team.

-Ross Tucker (OT, C) - Was starting for the Cleveland Browns in the pre-season for a short time.
-Worked out for the St. Louis Rams recently.
+Ross Tucker (OT, C) - Was starting for Cleveland in the pre-season for a short time.
+Worked out for St. Louis recently.

 Larry Moore (C) - Pretty solid backup who can play center or guard.